burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to connect the desktop app New Outlook (Windows desktop application, replacing Microsoft Mail and Windows Mail) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app New Outlook (desktop application on Windows, replacing Microsoft Mail and Windows Mail) to an email address hosted by Infomaniak.

 Add the email address to the application